korlibs/blog.korge.org/posts/2020/2020-06-02-korge-tutorial-writing-2048-game-step-0.md

 KorGE provides a game engine (slightly changed IntelliJ community), that allows you to create KorGE projects.
 You can read more about installing it [here](https://forge.korge.org/).
+Then click on create new project and choose the korge-hello-world starter template and give it a name!

 ### 2. Downloading/cloning project template